Club Officers’ Online Toolkit

 This section will assist you in any employment issues you have within your club, from recruiting staff and volunteers, dealing with employment contracts to training and qualifications.

-The ASA in conjunction with the Institute of Swimming (“IoS”) and the British Swimming Coaches Association (“BSCA”) has produced employment contract documentation and guidance notes.
+The ASA in conjunction with the Institute of Swimming (“IoS”), the British Swimming Coaches Association (“BSCA”) and Browne Jacobson LLP has produced employment contract documentation and guidance notes.

-A copy of this documentation can be obtained by officers of ASA affiliated clubs by contacting the ASA Department of Legal Affairs.
+A copy of this documentation can be obtained by officers of ASA affiliated clubs by emailing email@example.com with your name, email address, club name and club officer position.

 These are an important step in protecting your staff / volunteers and your club, as well as complying with the law.
 It helps you focus on the risks that really matter in your workplace.
 Further information can be found on the HSE website.
 Below are two example risk assessments for staff members.